nitrologic/fountain/roha/forge.md

 commands with no arguments may often prompt for a # index from the items displayed

+### /listen

+Accept connections from web clients on port

 ### /attach

 Attach an image file (.jpg or .png) with next prompt.